isomerpages/mol-services/_plan-for-retirement/03-life-after-retirement.md

 ## Life After Retirement

+Wondering how you could stay active and engaged in your silver years?
+Here are some ideas to get started.

 ### Stay Active and Healthy

 Staying fit and healthy reduces trips to the doctor, and unnecessary medical expenses.
 Maintain a healthy and active lifestyle with a balance of <a href="https://www.healthhub.sg/live-healthy/1382/rewire-after-you-retire" target="_blank">social activities</a> to keep you occupied.